NikolayRag/typeTodo/README.md

 ~~~

--3     db format is defined by first line of .todo file.
+-3 (in progress)     db format is defined by first line of .todo file.
        To change format, edit that first line.
        Defaults are taken from from environment, if present
 ~~~